nklisch/express-openapi-generator/README.md

 *This package has no direct affiliation with any of these packages.*
 - [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express): provides a web-served GUI for Swagger UI.
 - [redoc-express](https://www.npmjs.com/package/redoc-express): provides a web-served GUI for Redoc UI.
-- [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator): Use instead of provided validation flow and Ajv.
-This provides validation for your routes based on the generated open api spec.
-Can be used instead of included validation flow.
-Ajv is not a direct dependency of this project.
+- [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator): may be used instead of provided validation with Ajv.
+This provides validation for your routes based on the generated open api spec with a single middleware.
-- [typescript-json-schema](https://www.npmjs.com/package/express-openapi-validator): Generate json-schema's for your typescript models.
-Can be used with openapi/jsonschema conversion packages.
+- [typescript-json-schema](https://www.npmjs.com/package/express-openapi-validator): Generate json-schemas for your typescript models.
+Can be used with openapi/jsonschema conversion packages to create schema's for your request/response bodies.
 - [prisma-json-schema-generator](https://www.npmjs.com/package/prisma-json-schema-generator): Generate json schema's based on your prisma schema.
 - [openapi-client-axios](https://www.npmjs.com/package/openapi-client-axios): Generates an axios client based on an open-api spec